itaysnir/itaysnir.github.io/_posts/2023-01-21-cert-c-floating.markdown

 {:toc}
 ## General

-Their common vulnerabilities are described within CERT-C chapter 5 (floating point):
+The common vulnerabilities are described within CERT-C chapter 5 (floating point):
 [cert-c][cert-c].

 All of the C vulnerabilities are described within [CWE][cwe-c].